Dark Galactic subhalos and the Gaia snail: Forward modeling the formation and diffusion of phase-space spirals

 \subsection{Perturbing satellites}

 In this work, we consider a scenario in which luminous and dark Galactic satellites perturb the vertical dynamics near the solar neighborhood.
 The luminous satellites include the Milky Way's dwarf galaxies with typical masses in the range $10^8 - 10^{10} M_{\odot}$.
-According to the predictions of cold dark matter, the existence of these luminous satellites implies the presence of a large population of Galactic subhalos \citep{Klypin++99,Moore++99}.
-Based on the current understanding of galaxy formation, and in particular how the properties of Milky Way satellites depend on their host dark matter halos, the overwhelming majority of these subhalos are not expected to contain enough luminous material to be detected \citep{Nadler++20}.
+According to the predictions of CDM, the existence of these luminous satellites implies the presence of a large population of Galactic subhalos \citep{Klypin++99,Moore++99}.
+Based on the current understanding of galaxy formation, and in particular how the properties of Milky Way satellites depend on their host dark-matter halos, the overwhelming majority of these subhalos are not expected to contain enough luminous material to be detected \citep{Nadler++20}.

 The following sub-sections describe how we model the population of dark and luminous satellites.
 We begin in \ref{sssec:massdef} by discussing the halo mass definition assigned to subhalos, and how uncertainties associated with the mass definition translate to uncertainties in the abundance of subhalos.
 In \ref{sssec:luminoussatellites}, we describe the treatment of luminous Galactic satellites, including an approximation for their infall masses from abundance matching.
 In \ref{sssec:darksatellites}, we describe the modeling of dark subhalos, including a probabilistic model for generating their orbits.
 Figure \ref{fig:perturberfig} provides an illustration of a full population of perturbing satellites created according to the methods outlined in this section.